-The Emerging Leaders in the Americas Program (ELAP) scholarships provide students and researchers from Latin America and the Caribbean with short-term exchange opportunities for study or research, in Canada, at the college, undergraduate and graduate levels.
+The Emerging Leaders in the Americas Program (ELAP) or Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) scholarships provide students and researchers from Latin America, the Caribbean and ASEAN member states with short-term exchange opportunities for study or research, in Canada, at the college, undergraduate and graduate levels.

-North Island College is pleased to invite partner schools in ELAP-designated countries to nominate scholarship students using the process outlined below.
-We strongly encourage you to review the ELAP website carefully prior to nominating students.
+North Island College is pleased to invite partner schools in Latin America, the Caribbean and ASEAN designated countries to nominate scholarship students using the process outlined below.
+We strongly encourage you to review the ELAP and SEEDwebsite carefully prior to nominating students.

 Please see the links below for the programs included in the Student Exchange Program (SEP):

-NIC must receive completed applications by March 31 of the current calendar year.
+NIC must receive completed applications one week prior to the deadline indicated on the ELAP/SEED webpages for nomination.
 Late applications will not be accepted.

-Please note: Do not apply on the ELAP website.
-NIC will apply once all your documents are complete and accepted.
-NIC will notify you directly if you are nominated for the scholarship.
+Please note: Do not apply directly on the ELAP/SEED website.
+NIC will submit your nominations once all your documents are complete and accepted.
+NIC will notify you directly if you are selected for the scholarship.

 How To Apply?

-Step 1: Review the ELAP website to determine dates that applications will be accepted for the academic year.
+Step 1: Review the ELAP/SEED website to determine dates that applications will be accepted for the academic year.

 Step 2: Review all details required in the documents listed below.